-Must See Historic Sites In Spooky Salem, A Wicked Day Trip From Boston
+Guide To Must See Historic Attractions In Spooky Salem, A Wicked Day Trip From Boston

 If you want to bask in the festive fall spirit in New England, there's no better place than witchy Salem.
 While enjoying the fall decor and fall foliage, you can learn about Salem's creepy past as the "witch capital" of the United States.

 Salem embraces rather than shies away from its notorious past, when the infamous 17th century Witch Trials defined the town.
 Salem is replete with whimsical magic shops, all things haunted horror, and ghostly tour options.
 Many of Salem's must see destinations are devoted to its witchy history.
 If you're like me, you may wish that witches were real.

 But Salem is also a beautiful and historic seaside town.
 It boasts beautiful 17th century Colonial and Georgian architecture and delicious seafood.
 Salem is an eminently walkable town, where you'll be plunged back in time and history to bewitching effect.

 Tucked into the east coast of Massachusetts, Salem is one of New England's most historic towns.
 Salem was established as a port city in 1626, with Roger Conant as its founding father.
 Salem gained success in trade and commerce.
 Salem's frigates opened the Far East trade routes, producing America's first millionaires.

 Salem's claim to fame, however, is its witch attractions.
 Salem was the site of the most famous witch trials in the United States.
 In 1692, several Salem girls fell ill.
 Because of their strange behavior, the townspeople feared they were possessed by the devil.